-The notes are a new issue of securities, and there is currently no established trading market for the notes.
+The 2015 notes and the 2020 notes are new issues of securities for which there is currently no established trading market, and there is only limited trading in our existing 2037 notes.
 We do not intend to apply for the notes to be listed on any securities exchange or to arrange for the notes to be quoted on any quotation system.
 The underwriters have advised us that they intend to make a market in the notes, but they are not obligated to do so.
 The underwriters may discontinue any market making in the notes at any time at their sole discretion.
 Accordingly, we cannot assure you that a liquid trading market will develop for the notes, that you will be able to sell your notes at a particular time or that the prices you receive when you sell will be favorable.